spatie/spatie.be/resources/views/front/pages/guidelines/pages/security.md

 weight: 4
 ---

-# Security

-This section of the guidelines documents some of the best practices to work securely.
+This section of the guidelines documents some of our best practices to work securely.

 ## Passwords